flutter/website/src/development/accessibility-and-localization/internationalization.md

    }
    ```

-5. Next, add an `app_es.arb` file in the same directory for
+5. Next, add an `app_es.arb` file in the same directory with a
    Spanish translation of the same message:

    <?code-excerpt "gen_l10n_example/lib/l10n/app_es.arb"?>